ijl20/cambridge_coffee_pot/README.md

 ![4 load cells](images/working_prototype.jpg)

-In addition to the four load cells, this prototype uses 4 x hx711 A/D converters to reduce latency in reading as with two.
+In addition to the four load cells, this prototype uses 4 x hx711 A/D converters to reduce latency in reading.
+Although the HX711 A/D converter has two channels (A & B), there is a ~500ms latency switching beween the two channels.
+As sensor latency is a central theme of this development four independent HX711 chips are used, each only using channel A.

 ### Adding the LCD display